killianglavo-coder/Quantitative-and-Qualitative-Analysis-----LLMs-Comparison/README.md

 # Skills Used:
 Applied statistical analysis techniques to test for anchoring bias across model outputs.

-Used structured qualitative coding to compare AI and human reasoning patterns.
+\n Used structured qualitative coding to compare AI and human reasoning patterns.

-Created python code to visualise key metrics used in analysis.
+\n Created python code to visualise key metrics used in analysis.

 # Metric Definition: